 - Like the charitable giving option

-Both accounts a stellar choice for completely free banking.
-I’ve used both extensively and never had an issue.
-So I recommend either one wholeheartedly.
+All these accounts a stellar choice for completely free banking.
+I’ve used them all extensively and never had an issue.
+So I recommend them wholeheartedly.

 And if you are paying fees to have a checking account, to keep a minimum balance, or to access your money… stop that immediately!
 There’s no need to pay anything.